 Tryouts: There will be tryouts for each basketball team.
 Coaches will discuss expectations around positions.

 Equipment: You can wear any clean sneakers that will not mark the gym floor.
-You will need a solid pair of black shorts of your choosing to wear with the provided jersey top to match our school colours of purple, gold and black.
+You will need a solid pair of black shorts of your choosing to wear with the provided jersey to match our school colours of purple, gold and black.
 The jersey provided is to be returned at the end of the season.

 Practices and games:

-After league play we have our ASD-W Fredericton Education Centre playoffs where teams are ranked based on league records to determine playoff game placement.
-There is no middle school basketball provincials, yet Basketball NB (BNB) usually hosts a tournament after we have finished our ASD-W league in the middle of February labelled as “middle school provincials.”
-This is not a representation for selecting a provincial champion as any school paying the tournament registration fee can attend and do not have to qualify based on any league records or district championship standings.
-The tournament also poses challenges due to a host location within the province not being determined until February, yet our season and team budget is determined in October.
-We like to attend tournaments where we know the location in advance and families can determine if they want to incur those travel and accommodation expenses.
-If teams decide to attend BNB than families would incur the cost of registering along with any travel and accommodation costs.
-ASD-W starts basketball earlier than other district so that club basketball and school basketball have less conflicts and we have fewer weather disruptions.
+If teams decide to attend BNB Provincials, families would incur the additional cost of registering along with any travel and accommodation costs beyond the original team fee.
+Details: There are no middle school basketball provincials, yet Basketball NB (BNB) usually hosts a tournament after we have finished our ASD-W league, usually in March, labelled as “Middle School Provincials.”
+This is not a representation for selecting a provincial champion though as any school paying the tournament registration fee can attend and do not have to qualify based on any league records or district championship standings.
+The tournament also poses challenges due to a host location within the province not being determined until the end of February, yet our team budget is determined at the beginning of the season.
+Overall, we like to attend tournaments where we know the location in advance and families can determine if they want to incur those travel and accommodation expenses.

-Basketball Teams: Six teams
+Basketball Teams:

 Varsity Boys (Gr.
 7-8) and Varsity Girls (Gr.
 7-8)